|

 (2011 PhD in experimental physics from the University of Cologne)

-- 2008 - Graduate from the Physics Department of Lomonosov Moscow State University
+- 2008 - Graduated from the Physics Department of Lomonosov Moscow State University

 My full CV is here.